unicitynetwork/alpha-miner/README.md

 ```

-Solo mine on 4 cpu threads, connected to a local Alpha node.
-Replace username:paswword with the rpc user and password in the Alpha configuration file alpha.conf.
+- Solo mine on 4 CPU threads, connected to a local Alpha node.
+Replace username:password with the RPC user and password in the Alpha configuration file **alpha.conf**.

 ```
 ./minerd -o 127.0.0.1:8589 -O YOUR_RPC_USERNAME:YOUR_RPC_PASSWORD -t 4 --afile="addresses.txt"
 ```

-Solo mine using large memory pages
+- Solo mine using large memory pages

 ```
 ./minerd -o 127.0.0.1:8589 -O username:password  --afile="addresses.txt" --largepages